Derek Sanderson

+For a six-month period, Sanderson was the highest-paid athlete in sports history.
+On Aug.
+4, 1972, he left the Bruins to sign a $2.625-million deal with the Philadelphia Blazers of the rival World Hockey Association.
+Sanderson sustained a back injury three weeks into the 1972–73 season, however. and he played only eight games with the team before the two sides agreed to a $1-million buyout of his contract.

-In the 1975-76 season, Sanderson scored his 32nd career short-handed goal to surpass Toronto Maple Leafs center Dave Keon as the all-time league leader.
+A master of the menacing sweep check, which would soon become his trademark, Sanderson scored his 32nd career short-handed goal in the 1975-76 campaign to surpass Toronto Maple Leafs center Dave Keon as the all-time league leader.
 He owned the record for eight seasons.
-Nearly half a century after his last appearance with Boston, Sanderson still owns the Bruins team record for most career shorthanded goals (six) in the playoffs, a mark that he shares with Ed Westfall, his longtime line mate.
+Nearly half a century after his last appearance with Boston, Sanderson still owns the Bruins team record for most career shorthanded goals (six) in the playoffs, a mark that he shares with Ed Westfall, his longtime teammate.
 Through the 2021-22 campaign, his 24 short-handed tallies in the regular season ranked third behind Brad Marchand and Rick Middleton in club history.

 Early years

 Born in Niagara Falls, Ontario, Sanderson was the son of Canadian Army Private Harold A. Sanderson, and Caroline Hall Gillespie of Dysart, Scotland.
 His older sister Karen was born in 1944 while their father was serving in France.
 In his early youth, Sanderson took to hockey, skating countless hours on a scaled-down version of an NHL rink, which his father built and maintained while his mother served hot chocolate during breaks in the action.
 The rink spanned two backyards of small cookie-cutter houses on lots provided at modest prices to servicemen such as Harold upon their return home.